 - 1 large avocado , must be soft & ripe

 - 2 tablespoons freshly squeezed lemon juice , or lime

 - 2 tablespoons water , plus more to thin as needed

 - 2 tablespoons extra virgin olive oil , for oil-free just use more water instead

 - 1 teaspoon sriracha , or other chili sauce (omit if you prefer)

 - ¼ teaspoon salt

 - Cut the avocado in half and remove the pit.
 Scoop the flesh out into a food processor or blender.

-- Add 1 tablespoon of the lemon juice, the water, olive oil, garlic, sriracha and vinegar.
+- Add the lemon/lime juice, water, olive oil, garlic, sriracha and vinegar.
 Blend until smooth.